Milton Molina

-Milton Alexander Molina Miguel (born 2 February 1989 in Santa Cruz, Metapán, El Salvador), is a Salvadoran professional footballer.
+Milton Alexander Molina Miguel (born 2 February 1989) is a Salvadoran professional footballer who plays as a defender for and captains Primera División club Isidro Metapán.

 Club career

 Molina has been part of the A.D.
 Isidro Metapán squad since the Clausura 2009.

 Molina scored his first goal for them in the 17th minute in a 3–3 draw against C.D.
 Vista Hermosa (11 October 2009).

 International career

 Molina made his debut for El Salvador in January 2011, at the UNCAF Nations Cup match against Honduras.